Loving You

 Nothing could ever pull me from your embrace.

 I decided to pursue something serious with someone I could tolerate.
 “Love shouldn’t be easy”, I thought.
 After years of avoiding commitment out of the fear of getting hurt, the idea to re-learn love came to mind.
-Perhaps this child needs to learn how to love once again, through intimacy, deeper bonds, and proper conversation.
+Perhaps I needed to learn how to love once again, through intimacy, deeper bonds, and proper conversation.
 Perhaps this love I so desire isn’t one to be gained, but to be learnt and achieved.
 To stick around even when it’s hard.
 To speak even when the heart shuts its mouth.
 To show restraint even when the mind edges on rage.
 To love, even when it’s not easy to love.

 It may seem obvious to see that Lucifer was silly, to keep doing evil, rather than to make up with God, who likely would have accepted him.
 Yet it is in stories as such that we can see ourselves play out this tragedy.
-My descent was fuelled by bitterness out of the unfairness that seemed to have met me on my way to salvation.
-I hated that my attempts to be better and follow what was right, only met with further trouble and wasted thoughts.
+My descent was fueled by bitterness out of the unfairness that seemed to have met me on my way to salvation.
+I hated that my attempts to be better and follow what was right, only met with further trouble and wasted conviction.
 It would have been better if I had never tried, at least I would be a little less miserable.

 The road down did feel rather nice.
 It was warm, consoling, not too lonely, and very familiar.
 Nights did not feel too heavy and lonesome.
 There is nothing awful with feeling like another being loves you.
 Unfortunately, I did not plan to truly love my suitors back, as the hidden child is still a little scared of commitment.
 He is terrified of getting hurt again, dejected and cast out, and feeling like he sabotaged the very thing he desired the most.
 However, even Lucifer, they say, was not beyond the reach of grace.
 The child had not yet learned that he had a choice.